KeithLabelle/virgil-purekit-go/README.md

 ### Verify User Record

 Use this flow when a user already has his or her own PureKit `record` in your database.
-This function allows you to verify user's password with the `record` from your DB every time when the user signs in.
+This function allows you to verify a user's password with the `record` from your DB every time the user signs in.
 You have to pass his or her `record` from your DB into the `VerifyPassword` function:

 ```go
 package main